dobernhardt/moneymoney-cli/README.md

 - `--date-to`: Newest transaction to use for training.
 - `--limit-to-account`: Limit training to transactions in the defined account.
 Can be provided multiple times.
 - `--model-name`: Specify the model name to be created.
+- `--limit-to-category-file`: Limit the training to category IDs specified in the provided text file.
+It is recommended to use this option to limit the training to those categories that have enough sample data.
+The tool expects a category ID each line followed by a whitespace or linebreak.
+Anything after the whitespace is ignored.

 ## License